critocrito/sugarcube/packages/plugin-youtube/README.md

 ### `youtube_filter_failing` plugin

 This plugin verifies against the Youtube API that each unit that is a Youtube video exists, and returns all failing videos as units in the envelope.
 It is meant as the first step in a two step process to verify the number of videos that were taken down by Youtube.
-The output of this plugin can be send straight to the `media_youtubedl_check** plugin for a more detailed check.
+The output of this plugin can be send straight to the `media_youtubedl_check` plugin for a more detailed check.

 This plugin doesn't collect missing videos as failures, but it counts the metric.

 **Configuration:**

-- `youtube.api_key` :: The API key for Youtube.com.
+- `youtube.api_key`: The API key for Youtube.com.
 This option is required.

 **Example:**